-Three water tanks feed the system: A port and starboard tank of 30 gallons each under the main cabin berths, and a bow tank of 24 gallons for a total of 84 gallons.
-All three tanks enter a common manifold under the galley sink.
-The tanks enter from below and each is fitted with a bronze shut off valve.
-Note: Only one valve at a time should be open to prevent the syphoning of water between the port and starboard tanks in extreme conditions and to prevent air from entering the system from empty tanks.
+Several water tanks feed the system, and all are connected through the water system manifold.
+The tanks enter from above and each is fitted with a bronze shut off valve.
+Note: only one valve at a time should be open to prevent the syphoning of water between the port and starboard tanks in extreme conditions and to prevent air from entering the system from empty tanks.